What are the two types of furnaces commonly used in RVs?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-The correct answer, which identifies forced air and hydronic as the two types of furnaces commonly used in RVs, highlights the prevalent heating systems found in many recreational vehicles.
+The correct answer identifies forced air and hydronic as the two types of furnaces commonly found in recreational vehicles (RVs).

 Subscribe